 The Company's debt issuance costs related to a recognized debt liability are presented in the Statement of Financial Position as a direct deduction from the carrying amount of that debt liability, consistent with the presentation of a debt discount.
-Amortization of debt issuance costs are reported as interest expense.
-Unamortized debt issuance costs of \$6,328 and \$7,613 as of September 30, 2018 and 2017, respectively, are presented as a deduction from long-term debt on the Statement of Financial Position, and amortization of debt issuance costs of \$1,286 and \$1,504, for the years ended September 30, 2018 and 2017, respectively, is reported as interest expense on the Statement of Activities.
+Amortization of debt issuance costs is reported as interest expense.

-The Company's OID, which is associated with its Series 2016A debt issue (see Note 5), is amortized and presented in the same manner as the Company's debt issuance costs, as described above.
-Unamortized OID of \$2,490 and \$3,364 as of September 30, 2018 and 2017, respectively, is presented as a deduction from long-term debt on the Statement of Financial Position, and amortization of OID of \$874 and \$955, for the years ended September 30, 2018 and 2017, respectively, is reported as interest expense on the Statement of Activities.
+The Company's OID, which is associated with its Series 2016A debt issue (see Note 6), is amortized and presented in the same manner as the Company's debt issuance costs, as described above.